evdcush/TensorFlow-wheels/README.md

 ```bash
 Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]:
 ```
-Don't push shit here, just smash that enter key.
+Don't put anything here, just smash that enter key.
 Anything you would pass here is either automatically handled by your answers in ./configure, or specified to the bazel build args

 ##### Once you've finished ./configuration, just call bazel build
 `bazel build --config=opt //tensorflow/tools/pip_package:build_pip_package`